 - The National Centre for the Prosecution of Animal Cruelty’s 2018 Crown prosecutor training

-- Hosting the second-ever Canadian Violence Link Conference in 2019
+- Host the 2019 Canadian Violence Link Conference in Toronto

 - Judicial training on the Violence Link, spearheaded by The Honourable Justice Michael A. Kelen (retired)